Skip to content

 What Changed

-Before 3.2, if you queued multiple requests in the Agents Window, Cursor processed them serially.
-One task blocked the next.
-With /multitask, Cursor spawns a fleet of async subagents that run simultaneously.
-Larger tasks get automatically broken into chunks and distributed across subagents.
-The tiled layout in the Agents Window lets you watch outputs side-by-side without switching tabs.
+Before 3.2, queued requests in the Agents Window ran serially.
+Task one blocked task two.
+That was the bottleneck. /multitask breaks it.
+Cursor now spawns a fleet of async subagents that run at the same time, and larger tasks get chopped into chunks and spread across them automatically.
+The tiled layout in the Agents Window means you watch every output side by side without tab-hopping.

-Practically: if you ask Cursor to refactor three modules and write tests for each, it no longer finishes module one before starting module two.
-All three run in parallel.
+Concretely: ask Cursor to refactor three modules and write tests for each.
+It no longer finishes module one before touching module two.
+All three run together, and wall-clock time drops accordingly.

-Canvases are durable, interactive outputs that live in the Agents Window side panel alongside the terminal, browser, and source control.
-Instead of getting a wall of markdown in chat, agents can now build:
+Canvases are durable, interactive outputs.
+They live in the Agents Window side panel next to the terminal, browser, and source control.
+The old failure mode was a wall of markdown scrolling past in chat.
+Now an agent can build something you actually use:

 • Tables and charts with real data